 And, most notably for me, M&D doesn't include its silicone ear wing tips anymore, which it previously had with its MW07 Plus and original MW07 (likely due to the redesigned case).
 If you used the ear wing tips found with M&D's previous wireless earbuds, the MW08 likely won't fit the same in your ears.
 It still ships with a number of different-sized silicone earbuds, however, like most other wireless earbuds.

-The MW08 will cost $299, which is the same price as the MW07 Plus (which will drop to $249 after the MW08 are released on March 30).
-They'll come in four finishes: black, white, blue and brown.
+The MW08 cost $299, which is the same as the previous price of the MW07 Plus (which has since dropped to $249).
+They come in four finishes: black, white, blue and brown.